Skip to main content

 • The COGS data you input in Finaloop’s Inventory module.

-⚠️ Exception: You can set default rules for specific vendors or categories to treat their transactions as incidentals (e.g., packaging materials or labels).
-These will:
+You can change the purchase type for specific transactions on your Purchases tab or set default rules for specific vendors or categories to treat their transactions as COGS (e.g., packaging materials or labels) or as dropshipping instead of the default inventory treatment.

-• Increase your COGS in the P&L at the time of purchase, and
+• Directly increase your COGS in the P&L at the time of purchase, and

-• Won’t update your Inventory on the Balance Sheet.
+• Won’t impact your Inventory on the Balance Sheet.

-📌 Key takeaway: COGS will only hit your P&L when you sell products, not when you purchase them, unless you mark a purchase as an incidental expense.
+📌 Key takeaway: COGS will only hit your P&L when you sell products, not when you purchase them, unless you mark a purchase as COGS or dropshipping.
 Learn more here.

 4. Unit-based COGS method with InventoryIQ